roybotbot/ausum/README.md

 # ausum - Audio Summarization

-Automatically transcribe YouTube videos using local AI (FluidAudio Parakeet) and generate summaries with Claude.
+Automatically transcribe YouTube videos using local AI (FluidAudio Parakeet) and generate summaries with Claude Code.

+This has only been used and tested on macOS.

 ## Features